Quantum natural gradient generalised to noisy and non-unitary circuits: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work we have extended the work of Stokes {\em et al}\, \cite{quantumnatgrad}, which introduced quantum natural gradient evolution from the well-studied classical analog in machine learning \cite{amari1997neural,goodfellow2016deep,amari2000adaptive}.
-Whereas Stokes {\em et al} consider general unitary (and therefore noise-free) quantum circuits, we have considered the most general scenario of optimising arbitrary quantum states as density matrices.
-We have shown that the quantum Fisher information, a quantity much-studied in the context of quantum metrology, can be used to correct the gradient vector in a variational quantum algorithm to account for the non-uniform effect of the parameters on the underlying quantum states.
+In this work we have extended the quantum natural gradient approach from the well-studied unitary (and therefore noise-free) quantum circuits to the most general scenario of optimising arbitrary quantum states as density matrices.
+We have shown that the quantum Fisher information, a quantity much-studied in the context of quantum metrology, can be used to correct the gradient vector in a variational quantum algorithm to account for the non-uniform effect of the parameters on the underlying mixed quantum states.

-Moreover, since prior studies had used the same evolution rule as Stokes {\em et al}'s quantum natural gradient but in the context of imaginary time evolution~\cite{McArdle2019}, and those studies found the method to be superior to other optisation methods, we speculate that the present generalisation is a robust solution for general noisy or otherwise non-unitary circuits.
-We numerically simulated noisy variational circuits and demonstrated that indeed our approach significantly outperforms simple gradient descent evolutions.
-Previously proposed imaginary time evolutions of mixed states result in a suboptimal performance and do not necessarily converge to the true optimum.
+As the main practical result, we devised an efficient, noise-aware experimental protocol for estimating the quantum Fisher information matrix in case when non-unitarity of ans{\"a}tze is due to small experimental imperfections of the quantum gates.
+Our approach is closely related to the ESD/VD error suppression technique~\cite{koczor2020exponential,huggins2020virtual} and also fits well with a multicore architecture~\cite{jnane2022multicore}.
+Building on prior theoretical results on the dominant eigenvector~\cite{koczor2021dominant} of quantum states we rigorously proved that we can approximate the QFI in typical near-term quantum circuits via the Hilbert-Schmidt metric tensor.
+This result also establishes the fundamental observation that typical noisy quantum states produced by near-term quantum devices have an (approximately) identical geometry in either the Hilbert-Schmidt metric or in terms of the QFI.

-We proposed an efficient approximation scheme for the quantum Fisher information matrix in case when non-unitarity of ans{\"a}tze is due to small experimental imperfections of individual gates.
-We proved that the approximation error of Result~\ref{result3} is proportional to the infidelity with respect to the ideal state and demonstrated that the errors are negligible in practically relevant scenarios.
-We assessed the practical feasibility of our approach and showed that its scalability is only limited by the number and quality of gates and not by the number of qubits.
+We assessed the practical usefulness of our approach and showed that it performs impressively well in typical practical scenarios.
+A significant advantage of our technique is that it can be used in tandem with exponentially powerful error mitigation schemes and as we proved it inherits similarly strong theoretical guarantees~\cite{koczor2020exponential,huggins2020virtual}.
+In particular, our error term in Result~\ref{result3} only depends on the eigenvalue-distribution of the density matrix and is oblivious to the particular error model of the quantum device -- and requires no explicit knowledge thereof.
+The main limitation is indeed a mismatch in the dominant eigenvector and our numerical experiments confirmed prior expectations~\cite{koczor2020exponential,huggins2020virtual} that this coherent mismatch gets suppressed very well by a variational minimisation, e.g., errors below $\Delta E \leq 10^{-4}$ in Fig.~\ref{fig:vqe_plots}.

 When compared to previous studies, our approach has the advantage that it explicitly takes into account imperfections of the variational quantum circuit.
 It is therefore appropriate for seeking the optimum when the quantum circuits to be employed are imperfect, and this has been the focus of our numerical simulations and our study of approximation methods.
 However we emphasise that the applicability of the method is not restricted to noisy unitary circuits, but can be applied to the far-reaching scenario when a circuit contains intentional non-unitary transformations, such as measurements or variable-time decoherence.
 The implications of this flexibility form an interesting topic for future work.